Managing Traditional Culture with Tom Mellor

-It’s interesting because Jerry Weinberg has written for years that you can’t manage change in the same way that companies think that they can manage products, and manage people, and do all that.
-There’s even a model called the ADKAR model that supposedly systematically and mechanistically structure your organization to manage change.
+It’s interesting because Gerry Weinberg has written for years that you can’t manage change in the same way that companies think that they can manage products, and manage people, and do all that.
+There’s even a model called the ADKAR change model that supposedly systematically and mechanistically structure your organization to manage change.

 He and Virginia Satir work very closely together for years, and the dynamics of the change are much more aligned to Virginia Satir’s change model, which there’s some kind of foreign element that’s introduced into a company that creates chaos over some period of time.

 That’s where support for change whether you introduce the agile practices or you’re introducing different engineering practices, however you want to characterize it, there’s got to be support in those organizations.